 2013.

-Winner of the Jury Special Mention at the 2013 Berlin International Film Festival, this emotional, political drama/thriller with the paranoia, fear, and mistrust of a place with racial conflicts, South Africa.
-It is about a single mother trying to keep the custody of her son while working as a polygraph operator; she manages to secure a job with a company specializing in lie detectors and security.
+Winner of the Jury Special Mention at the 2013 Berlin International Film Festival, this emotional, political drama/thriller captures the paranoia, fear, and mistrust of a place marked by racial conflict: South Africa.
+It is about a single mother trying to keep custody of her son while working as a polygraph operator; she manages to secure a job with a company specializing in lie detectors and security.
 On the road, she is involved in an accident that changes her life.
-Director Pia Marais delivers an impeccable work, similar to the Spanish classic “Death of a Cyclist” and Argentinean co-production “The Headless Woman.”
+Director Pia Marais delivers an impeccable work, similar to the Spanish classic “Death of a Cyclist” and the Argentinean co-production “The Headless Woman.”

 21. Jappeloup